 Dynamic Adaptive Streaming over HTTP: Widevine DRM employs the Dynamic Adaptive Streaming over HTTP (DASH) to avoid problems related to varying bandwidth in an environment,

-Media Packaging: Widevine DRM provides an open source DASH packaging system called Shaka Packager.
-The packager converts files of different solutions and bandwidth to the different formats which describes the type of resolutions and bandwidth for each file.
+Media Packaging: Widevine DRM provides an open-source DASH packaging system called Shaka Packager.
+The packager converts files of different solutions and bandwidth to different formats which describe the type of resolutions and bandwidth for each file.

 Video Players: Widevine DRM supports a wide variety of consumer devices using an Android TV, Chromecast and HTML5 browsers.
 It also supports OEM devices on the basis of the License request.

-Content Decryption Module: The devices includes a Content Decryption Module (CDM) to create and send an encrypted license request to the Widevine License Server.
-The Widevine License Server responds to the device request by sending an encrypted content containing license information.
+Content Decryption Module: The device includes a Content Decryption Module (CDM) to create and send an encrypted license request to the Widevine License Server.
+The Widevine License Server responds to the device request by sending encrypted content containing license information.
 The encrypted content is decrypted using this license.

 OEMCrypto Module: The OEMCrypto Module decrypts the content using the information from the device and also from the License Server.
 It uses the encrypted License information to decrypt the digital video content.

 When a user requests for digital content by accessing at least one of the streaming services (such as Amazon Video, BBC, Hulu, and Spotify), the user’s device sends a request for digital content (such as audio/video content) to the Shaka Packager which is included in the Widevine Server.
 The Shaka Packager encrypts the content using at least one of the encryption technologies such as CENC (Common Encryption), DASH (Dynamic Adaptive Streaming over HTTP) or EME (encrypted media extensions).
+EME is a W3C specification for providing a communication channel between web browsers (such as Google Chrome, Internet Explorer, Safari, Firefox and Microsoft Edge) and the content decryption module (CDM) software.
+In order to ensure privacy and data security, web browsers use TLS protocol.
 The Shaka Packager embeds a Protection System Specific Header (PSSH) data/box in a requested content which includes a Widevine License URL to acquire a license from a Widevine License Server.
 The encryption process sends an HTTP(s) request to the Widevine License Server in which the Content Identifiers (ID) is included.
 Widevine License Server responds with the Content Key(s) which are associated with the Content ID.
-The device receives an encrypted content via a Content Delivery Network.
+The device receives encrypted content via a Content Delivery Network (CDN).
 The encrypted digital video content includes digital data and file format information such as VP9, H.264, MPEG2-TS, and Widevine 1.0 (WVM) codec.

 Content Decryption Module (CDM)